Airocide vs Molekule: What’s the Difference?

 Special Features

-Once the Molekule has been properly installed, it will scan the air in your room and performs high-speed cleaning before it remains on auto until an air quality issue is detected.
+Once the Molekule has been properly installed, it will scan the air in your room and perform high-speed cleaning before it remains on auto until an air quality issue is detected.
 You can also connect the Molekule to your Smartphone and control it remotely via the application.

 Read our full review of Molekule here.